concord-consortium/concord-consortium.github.com/developer-notes/get-a-local-copy-of-this-site.md

 Using Pygments for syntax highlighting
 ----------------

-Pygments supports syntax highlighting for over [100 other languages and markup formats](http://pygments.org/languages/).
+Pygments supports syntax highlighting for over [100 languages and markup formats](http://pygments.org/languages/).

 **A Ruby example:**